sylhare/sylhare.github.io/_posts/2021/2021-06-04-Java-functional-interface.md

 Generics allow to be very flexible with our lambda and are a necessary fit in your refactoring toolbox.
-Functional interface made me think of `typealias` in Kotlin where you can simplify types with an alias, but this is mostly cosmetic as you can pass lambda as type without interface in Kotlin.
+Functional interface made me think of `typealias` in Kotlin where you can simplify types with an alias, but this is mostly cosmetic as you can pass lambda as a type without an interface in Kotlin.